igribov/fish-captcha/README.md

 }
 ```

 You can use fish captcha widget in your views.
-Use correct controller name (step 1).
+Use correct controller name equals controller with fish-captcha action (step 1).

 ```php